12th Grade Informational Text Resources

 • Interactive Learning: Multiple choice, true/false, fill-in-the-blank, and short answer questions promote active comprehension.

-• Primary Source Integration: An authentic scientific excerpt strengthens the credibility and relevance of the content.
+• Primary Source Integration: An excerpt from the Innocence Project reinforces the importance of ethical considerations.

 Learning Objectives:

-• Students will analyze the ethical considerations and limitations associated with hair analysis.
+• Students will analyze the ethical considerations surrounding forensic evidence collection, analysis, and interpretation.

 • RI.8.1: Cite specific textual evidence to support analysis of complex ideas.